scotentSD/feedback/README.md

-# Feedback from customer feedback

-## Thank you for helping
+# Thank you for helping

 We have talked to over 600 people this year across all our projects.